 - What is a landmark?
-Why are they important to notice? - What are different types of landmarks? - Why is it important to know the order of the landmarks you pass?

-• Is a Police station a landmark?
+Why are they important to notice? - What are different types of landmarks? - Why is it important to know the order of the landmarks you pass? - Is a Police station a landmark?
 Is a bird a landmark?
 Is a big statue a landmark?
-Why or why not?